HQ: Berne, Switzerland

 “As requested by the Universal Postal Union member countries, I am determined to make the UPU secretariat, the International Bureau, a showcase for sustainable development for the sector it represents and among the United Nations agencies.
 Recognizing that our activities as secretariat have an impact on the environment, we will continue our efforts to achieve climate neutrality by regularly measuring and reducing our carbon footprint.
 In leading by example through the implementation of greener approaches to managing our activities, resources and facilities, we will also prove that sound environmental management makes business sense."

-The UPU has been part of the United Nations family since 1948, and as such participates in policies and actions to achieve the Millennium Development Goals.
+The UPU has been part of the United Nations family since 1948, and as such participates in policies and actions to achieve the Sustainable Development Goals.
 It provides concrete responses, out in the field, which have a direct impact on the life of populations, on business activities and on the economy of its member countries.

 The International Bureau – the UPU’s headquarters – provides logistical and technical support to the UPU’s bodies.
 It serves as an office of liaison, information and consultation, and promotes technical cooperation among Union members.

-The International Bureau (Berne, Switzerland), which acts as the Union's secretariat and employs some 260 people, emitted the equivalent of about 1,105 tonnes of CO2e in 2011, 27% less than in 2008 (1,515 tonnes).
+The International Bureau (Berne, Switzerland), the Union's secretariat, and its 252 employees, emitted the equivalent of 1,091 tonnes of CO2e in 2014.

 The International Bureau took several steps to deliver on its promise, including renovating its building facade, cutting down on staff travel, investing in more energy-efficient IT equipment, and reducing paper consumption.
 The renovation work alone netted energy savings of 42%, as well as a 48% reduction in heating oil consumption.
 In addition, the International Bureau continues to encourage its staff to use more environmentally friendly modes of transport to come to work.

 Efforts to further reduce the International Bureau's environmental footprint will continue.